SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 {: .bash}

 If you run command above you will see the hostname in the prompt change to the name of the compute node that slurm has allocated to you.
-In the example below the compute node is called `scs0018`.
+In the example below the compute node is called `worker00`.

 ~~~
-[s.jane.doe@sl1 ~]$ srun --pty /bin/bash
+[jane@master ~]$ srun --pty /bin/bash
-[s.jane.doe@scs0018 ~]$
+[jane@worker00 ~]$
 ~~~
 {: .output}